cBioPortal/datahub/tools/README.md

 ### Usage

-This tool aims to cleanup MAFs in the following aspects:
+This tool is intended to fix some common seen issues with MAFs during curation and importing.
+This tool shall be ran on MAF as the last step before importing.
+Below listed the issues this scripts targets:

-1. Convert dates back to gene symbols (hugo_symbol)
+#### Convert dates back to gene symbols (hugo_symbol)

 Detailed list see gene_id.txt

-2. Correct letter case pattern for header fields
+#### Correct letter case pattern for header fields

 Start_Position
 End_Position